EdLichtman/ProgrammingRecruitmentGlossary/Plans/Non-Technical/Soft Skills.md

 •	Effectively communicate with team members, clients, and partners.

 •	A self-starter with excellent written and verbal communication skills with an aptitude for learning new technologies.

+•	The ideal candidate possesses a combination of strong development background, excellent analytical skills, good customer-facing skills and a solid understanding of business systems.